cpp-lln-lab/CPP_HPC/doc/welcome.md

 # CPP_HPC

-This repo is a hub to centralize snippet of code, script etc to run analyses in the [CECI clusters](http://www.ceci-hpc.be/) available for UCLouvain.
+This repo is a hub to centralize snippet of code, script etc to run analyses (freesurfer, fmriprep, mriqc, etc) in the [CECI clusters](http://www.ceci-hpc.be/) available for UCLouvain.

 To get an account, follow the instructions in the